michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 ![alt text](plots/figure3_factors_ts.png)

-All of the following prediction models are generally based on the assumption/prior of the 6 selected factors' association with S&P 500 Index's next month return will not changed.
+All of the following prediction models are generally based on the assumption/prior of the 6 selected factors' association with S&P 500 Index's next month return will not change.

-## 3. Models Training and Testing
-To predict the target variable, we applied three different machine learning models: **Ridge Regression, Support Vector Regression (SVR), and Random Forest**.
+To predict S&P 500 Index's next intramonth return, we applied three different machine learning models: **Ridge Regression, Support Vector Regression (SVR), and Random Forest**.

-The data were divided into training and testing set with the classic 80-20 split.
-The original sequece of the data was maintained, and we adopted one-month ahead prediction in the testing set.

-### 3.1.
-Training Set
-**Training set data spans from 1990-07-31 to 2017-03-31 with a total of 321 data points.** In the training set, we derived the best hyperparameters for each prediction model.
-Additionally, since there were regularization/penalization components in ridge regression and support vector regression models, regressors had to be standardized/normalized to achieve equal importance in the prediction.
-Hence the training set was also used to derive the nomralization scalar.
-Below is a summary of hyperparameters that were derived from the training set:
-- **Ridge Regression:**
-    - Alpha: Constant that multiplies the L2 term, controlling regularization strength.
-    - Normalization scalar: $\mu$ and $\sigma$.
-- **Support Vector Regression:**
-    - C: Regularization parameter that inversely relates to the strength of the regularization.
-    - epsilon: The epsilon-tube within which no penalty is associated in the training loss function with points predicted within a distance epsilon from the actual value.
-    - Normalization scalar: $\mu$ and $\sigma$.
-- **Random Forest:**
-    - The number of trees n.
-    - The maximum depth of the tree.
-    - The minimum number of samples required to split an internal node.

-We applied a 5-split time-series cross validation to the training set to derive the best hyperparameters for each prediction model.
-After getting the best hyperparameters for each model, we used thees hyperparameters in the testing set to predict for the target variable.

-### 3.2.
-Testing Set
-**Testing set data spans from 2017-04-30 to 2023-12-31 with a total of 81 data points.** In the testing set, we used training set's best hyperparameters and scalars, and we adopted one-step ahead prediction.
-In other words, we trained each model with all available historical data up to the current month when predicting for next month's return.

 ## 4. Performance Evaluation
 After training the model and collecting the prediction results, we evaluated three prediction models from two perspectives: **prediction accuracy and trading strategy's performance**.